maxime-lair/maxime-lair/roadTo/os_concepts/service_management.md

 It will be considered as a system and service manager.
 For those that haven't noticed, [It is a play on words](https://en.wikipedia.org/wiki/System_D) refering to its quick adapting ability, but for real, the **d** in _systemd_ refers to _daemon_, and If you need to refer to it, call it **System daemon**, not **System D**.

-It is hard to define as *systemd* as a good or bad news for Linux.
+It is hard to define *systemd* as a good or bad news for Linux.
 While It is praised by developers and users alike for its reliable parallelism during boot and centralized management of processes, daemons, services and mount points, It strayed away from the UNIX philosophy by its design (e.g. mission creep/bloat feeling).

 We will focus on the service management part on *systemd* and the init process will be covered in another article.